Introduction to Spring Hibernate Integration

 In the above article, for the sake of uniformity, we have used Spring 3 as an example.
 As far as the latest trend we have Spring 4 used widely in the industry.
 The entire logic remains the same for integration except for usage of some different classes like org.springframework.orm.hibernate4.LocalSessionFactoryBean for Bean creation or mapping of a spring4.xml in the Main class.
 Migration from Hibernate 3 to 4 is as smooth as butter!

 This is a guide to the Spring Hibernate Integration.
-Here we discuss the introduction, applications and why do we use Spring Hibernate Integration?
+Here we discuss the basic concept, applications and why do we use Spring Hibernate Integration?
 You may also have a look at the following articles to learn more –